-When walking is involved between transport and site/venue an appropriate walking route map must be attached to risk assessment.
+When the visit is a walk an appropriate walking route map must be attached to risk assessment.

 vi) Parents must receive written details of routine visits and journeys.
 Their written consent is required for all activities that take place outside the school day and for any which take place outside the local area or involve public or private transport.
 When a child starts school, written permission is sought from the parent/carer for their child to take part in any school trip or other activity that takes children off the school premises during school hours in the local area.
 Parents will be informed of each trip but separate permissions will not be sought for local area trips.
-The responsibility for informing parents of visits lies with the Lead Teacher, as outlined in the Educational Visit Flowchart.
+The responsibility for informing parents of visits lies with the Lead Teacher, as outlined in the Educational Visit Checklist.
 The responsibility for ensuring all pupils have parental consent to take part in a visit lies with the school office.
-Any issues regarding communication or parental consent should be taken to the Headteacher in a timely fashion prior to the trip taking place (see Educational Visits Flowchart).
+Any issues regarding communication or parental consent should be taken to the Educational Visit Coordinators in a timely fashion prior to the trip taking place.